Printed on 4/12/2026

 • Credits: 3.00

-Provides a basic understanding of ethical theories and uses diverse ethical perspectives to analyze and compare relevant issues.
-Students will critically evaluate individual, social and/or professional standards of behavior and apply a systematic decision-making process to these situations.
+This course provides a basic understanding of the theoretical foundations of ethical thought.
+Diverse ethical perspectives will be used to analyze and compare relevant issues.
+Students will critically evaluate individual, social and professional standards of behavior, and apply a systematic decision-making process to these situations.

 Prereq: Student has completed or is in process of completing ALL of the following: